SteffTek/The-Internet-Modding/community/README.md

 3. Your submission will be added to a fine selection of roles to choose from.

 ## Rules
-If your submission contains any harmful, sexual or copyrighted contend of any kind, it will be deleted.
+If your submission contains any harmful, sexual or copyrighted content of any kind, it will be deleted.